kubernetes/website/content/en/docs/concepts/architecture/master-node-communication.md

 Nodes should be provisioned with the public root certificate for the cluster such that they can connect securely to the apiserver along with valid client credentials.
-For example, on a default GCE deployment, the client credentials provided to the kubelet are in the form of a client certificate.
+For example, on a default GKE deployment, the client credentials provided to the kubelet are in the form of a client certificate.
 See [kubelet TLS bootstrapping](/docs/admin/kubelet-tls-bootstrapping/) for automated provisioning of kubelet client certificates.